Distance Functions, Critical Points, and the Topology of Random \v{C}ech Complexes: Random Complexes

 \section{Random \cech Complexes}

-As mentioned already a number of times, the results of the previous section regarding critical points of the distance function have implications for the homology and Betti numbers of certain random \cech complexes, and so are related to recent results of \cite{kahle_topology_2009} and \cite{kahle_limit_2010}.
+As mentioned already a number of times, the results of the previous section regarding critical points of the distance function have implications for the homology and Betti numbers of certain random \cech complexes, and so are related to recent results of \cite{kahle_random_2011} and \cite{kahle_limit_2010}.
 Our plan in this section is to describe these complexes and then the connections.
-We shall assume that the reader either has a basic grounding in algebraic topology at the level of \cite{hatcher_algebraic_2002} or is prepared to accept a definition of the $k$-th Betti number $\beta_k\equiv\beta_k(X)$ of a topological space $X$ as the number of $k$-dimensional `holes' in $X$, where a $k$-dimensional hole can be thought of as anything that can be continuously transformed a $k$-dimensional sphere.
-The first Betti number, $\beta_0(X)$, is merely the number of connected components in $X$.
+We shall assume that the reader either has a basic grounding in algebraic topology at the level of the first two chapters of \cite{hatcher_algebraic_2002} or is prepared to accept a definition of the $k$-th Betti number $\beta_k:=\beta_k(X)$ of a topological space $X$ as the number of $k$-dimensional `holes' in $X$, where a $k$-dimensional hole can be thought of as anything that can be continuously transformed into a $k$-dimensional sphere.
+The zeroth Betti number, $\beta_0(X)$, is merely the number of connected components in $X$.